ASP.NET Web Deployment using Visual Studio: Deploying to Test

 Data Source=.\SQLExpress;Initial Catalog=ContosoUniversity;Integrated Security=True

-The deployment process will put this connection string in the deployed Web.config file because Use this connection string at runtime is selected.
+The deployment process puts this connection string in the deployed Web.config file because Use this connection string at runtime is selected.

 Select Execute Code First Migrations (runs on application start).